bendangnuksung/dynabatch/README.md

 - `make_dynabatch_trainer`: builds a cached subclass combining `DynabatchTrainerMixin` with your trainer class.
 - `DynabatchTrainerMixin`: overrides train dataloader + loss reweighting for variable micro-batch sizes, and adds optional OOM fallback in `training_step`.
 - `scale_lr_for_dynabatch`: standalone helper mainly for fair fixed-vs-dynabatch comparisons; keep it off for normal training unless you explicitly want step-count-based LR adjustment.

+## 🛠️ How It Works

+1. All texts are tokenized up front to estimate truncated token, word, and character lengths.
+2. Samples are sorted by token length from longest to shortest.
+This part alone is essentially Max Token Sampler/Batching.
+3. The first batch uses exactly `batch_size` items.
+This is the hardest batch and becomes the baseline.
+4. For every later batch, dynabatch builds candidate batch sizes from `batch_size` up to `batch_size * max_batch_range`.
+5. A pre-trained `XGBRegressor` predicts memory pressure for each candidate relative to the first batch.
+6. dynabatch chooses the largest candidate whose predicted load is less than or equal to `threshold`.
+7. If `dynamic_batch_mode=False`, step 5 and step 6 are skipped and the pipeline reduces to Max Token Sampler/Batching with fixed batch size.

+The important intuition is:

+- around `1.0` means "about as memory heavy as the first batch"
+- below `1.0` means lighter than the first batch
+- above `1.0` means heavier than the first batch and therefore riskier

+So you should choose `batch_size` as the largest batch of your longest inputs that safely fits on your GPU.
+The regressor then tries to grow from there when the later inputs get shorter.

 ## Regressor Training